RoyChehmer/DL-Assignment/README.md

 - The number of street records fetched per city is limited to 10, but this can be adjusted as needed.

 ## Diagrams:
-- Publisher -> retrive detailed streets by name -> pushing to RabbitMQ.
+- Publisher -> retrives by cli cuty name and pulls the related detailed streets -> pushs the details to RabbitMQ.
-- Consumer is running in  background -> pulls messages from RabbitMQ -> saves the details in PostgreSQL DB.
+- Consumer -> runs in background -> pulls messages from RabbitMQ -> saves the details in PostgreSQL DB.

 ## ERD
 Streets N-1 Cities N-1 Regions
+Description: Each streets Entity have a city and each city belongs to one region Due to the number of the records and the relationships between the entities, we dont need NoSql or Big Data DB, we can afford without any concerns to store the data in Relationship DB.

-## How to create the infrastructure and execute the project
+## Instruction - How to create the infrastructure and execute the project
-cd DataLoopaAssesment\dm-interview-assignment
-execute deploy.bat
-execute consumer by: npm run consumer execute producer by: npm run producer "אשדוד"
+clone the project to local machine cd DataLoopaAssesment\dm-interview-assignment execute deploy.bat execute consumer by: npm run consumer execute producer by: npm run producer "אשדוד" (for example)